Magnolia Chicken Timplados Hotshots: 2017–2019: Rebrand to Magnolia

-2017–18 PBA season

-Philippine Cup

 After rebranding, the Hotshots became a force in the first conference of the 2017–18 season, as they are only behind at first-seeded San Miguel Beermen.
 With a twice-to-beat advantage, Magnolia defeated GlobalPort 86–79, erasing a 20-point lead.
 After defeating GlobalPort, Hotshots faced the NLEX Road Warriors coached by Yeng Guiao.
 In Game 1, the Road Warriors defeated them only by one point 88–87 that grabs a 1–0 lead.
 Before Game 2, Rene Pardo, the team governor of Hotshots confirmed that Marc Pingris can't play due to ACL and will be sit for the rest of the season due to an injury occurred in Game 1.
 The Pingris-less Hotshots win 99–84 to even the series.
 But the Hotshots seized a 106–99 Game 3 victory that made them leading the series.
 In Game 4, the Road Warriors ties the series with a 91–79 win, even though Sangalang have 15 points, it wasn't enough against Kiefer Ravena's 20-point effort.
 In Game 5, Hotshots grabs a win 87–78 to be near at finals spot.
 In Game 6, Hotshots cliched the finals spot by a 96–89 win with the heroics of Ian Sangalang who finished with 15 points and 11 rebounds for Magnolia, while Jio Jalalon had 11 points, 13 assists and two steals.
 Mark Barroca chipped in 14 points, 10 rebounds and 5 assists while Aldrech Ramos and Kyle Pascual combined for 20 markers in the win.
 The Game 6 win sets a finals duel against San Miguel Beermen.

 In the Game 1 of the finals, Beermen dumped Hotshots to a 20-point lead, but the Hotshots come back and got the lead 1:23 left in the fourth after a Mark Barroca baseline jumper.
 Ian Sangalang added to their advantage with a basket inside but San Miguel's Marcio Lassiter tied the game 103–103 with a cold-blooded 3-pointer.
 With 16.5 seconds remaining, Sangalang drew a foul from June Mar Fajardo and converted on both free throws for a 105–103 advantage.
 Magnolia forced a miss from Alex Cabagnot with Rafi Reavis picking up the rebound and calling a timeout.
 Jio Jalalon was then fouled by Matt Ganuelas-Rosser, but the sophomore missed both free throws and fouled Chris Ross during the rebound play to give the Beermen one last shot.
 Reavis completed Magnolia's epic comeback with a block on Arwind Santos' game-tying attempt.
 Sangalang led Magnolia with 29 points in the game as Magnolia overcome a 2-of-13 shooting night from Lee to score the victory.
 But the Beermen won four straight games and clinched the title series.